 Each participating company and university appoints a representative to attend member meetings and represent their organization.
 These representatives serve a vital role in the program.
 These members serve on committees, which provide direction and recommendations to the Board of Directors.
 They also develop, help manage, and actively participate in all program activities.
 These activities include, but are not limited to, curriculum development, financial support to the program, student selection, development of internship sites, placement of students into internships, and the promotion of MECOP.Participating Companies | Participating Universities

-MECOP administration is overseen by a Board of Directors.
+MECOP administration is a nonprofit corporation overseen by a Board of Directors.
 The board currently consists of 14 directors.
 Directors are elected by the industry member representatives for staggered three-year terms at the Member Annual Meeting.
 Each Director may also head a specific committee (e.g. Finance, Student Support, Operations).
 The Board of Directors collectively work with the Executive Director to carry out the MECOP mission.Meet our Board of Directors...

 MECOP's Executive Director is responsible for the implementation and administration of the program, reporting directly to the Board of Directors.
 It is a full-time position supported by the MECOP Board of Directors and the MECOP Office.
 This organizational structure is designed to ensure accountability to both industry and the Universities and promotes a balance between the two interests.

 The MECOP Office, currently based in Corvallis, Oregon, runs the day-to-day operations of the program.
 This includes, but is not limited to: